Teaching Yoga for Digestive Health

 Upcoming course intake dates, each with three live online sessions - click on your preferred intake for more info and booking via Yogacampus:

-Each session runs 15.00 to 19.30 (UK time).
+Each session runs 15.00 to 19.30 on a Friday (UK time).
 International students please click here to view the event start time across time zones.see all Charlotte's courses at Yogacampus

 This training will explore how yoga - with its focus on stilling the mind - can have profound effects through the gut-brain axis on conditions such as IBS, IBD, acid reflux, colitis, diverticulitis and more.

 Over three 4-hour online sessions (3 weeks apart, exploring 6 themes) we will explore the continual communications between the gut and the brain and the relevance of the fascia, vagus nerve, psoas-diaphragm connections, stress, trauma, interoception and proprioception in digestive health.
 Also how yoga philosophy focuses on accessing this central axis and recognising our need to listen to our visceral states.
 This is with a view to gaining understanding of digestive system health as the heart of our whole being, relating and health through all other body systems; and how coming back to a mindful asana practice with guidance from gut feelings can feed into an intelligent practice guided by the yamas and gunas.

 This will be practically applied for students’ practice and teaching approach, exploring how a range of practices (incorporating movement, meditation and breath) can support health through optimal digestive function.
 Charlotte’s book Yoga Therapy for Digestive Health is recommended supportive reading for the course.

 This course will cover both theory as well as practical applications for a students’ practice and the teaching approach, exploring how a range of practices (incorporating movement, meditation and breath) can support health through optimal digestive function.